-- Professor of Mathematical Biology, Faculty of Science
+- Professor of Mathematical Biology, 2013-date

 I am particularly interested in how to deliver mathematical modelling concepts to life scientists.